CompPhysics/MachineLearning/README.md

 Jupyter notebooks invaluable in your work.
 You can run _R_ codes in the Jupyter/IPython notebooks, with the immediate benefit of visualizing your data.
 You can also use compiled languages like C++, Rust, Julia, Fortran etc if you prefer.
-The focus in these lectures will be on Python.
+The focus in these lectures will be mainly on Python.

-If you have Python installed (we strongly recommend Python3) and you feel pretty familiar with installing different packages, we recommend that you install the following Python packages via _pip_ as
+If you have Python installed and you feel pretty familiar with installing different packages, we recommend that you install the following Python packages via _pip_ as